presseddigital/linkit/README.md

 **Template Variables (Advanced Use)**

-Each LinkIt field returns a LinkIt model with the following tags...
+Each Linkit field returns a Linkit model with the following tags...

     {{ entry.linkItField.url }} or {{ entry.linkItField.getUrl() }}
     {{ entry.linkItField.text }} or {{ entry.linkItField.getText() }}